François Lenormant: Accomplishments

 As early as 1867 he had turned his attention to Assyrian studies; he was among the first to recognize in the cuneiform inscriptions the existence of a non-Semitic language he named Akkadian (today it is known as Sumerian).
 Lenormant's knowledge was of encyclopaedic extent, ranging over an immense number of subjects, and at the same time thorough, though somewhat lacking perhaps in the strict accuracy of the modern school.
 Most of his varied studies were directed towards tracing the origins of the two great civilizations of the ancient world, which were to be sought in Mesopotamia and on the shores of the Mediterranean.
 He had a perfect passion for exploration.
 Besides his early expeditions to Greece, he visited the south of Italy three times with this object, and it was while exploring in Calabria that he met with an accident which ended fatally in Paris after a long illness.

 The amount and variety of Lenormant's work is truly amazing when it is remembered that he died at the early age of forty-six.
 By 1881 he'd been named as a member of the Académie des Inscriptions et Belles-Lettres.
 Probably the best known of his books are Les Origines de l'histoire d'après la Bible, and his ancient history of the East and account of Chaldean magic.
 He also contributed articles to the Dictionnaire des Antiquités Grecques et Romaines, though he did not live to see the dictionary's completion.
 For breadth of view, combined with extraordinary subtlety of intuition, he was probably unrivalled.

+He is immortalized in Greece with a main road in Athens named after him.